Olave Program Challenges and Awards

-There are a number of different awards that Olaves may choose to work towards during their time in the Olave Program.
-These awards provide opportunities to Olaves to challenge themselves in different areas and be recognised for their achievements.
+There are a number of different challenges and awards that Olaves may choose to work towards during their time in the Olave Program.
+They provide opportunities to Olaves to challenge themselves in different areas and be recognised for their achievements.

 Olave Baden-Powell Award